- VIDEO

 August 2022

 Negotiating with suppliers can be daunting, and with the recent changes in the way we do business, it’s becoming increasingly important for professionals to understand how to negotiate in a remote setting – either over the phone or on a video call.
-ArcBlue’s Regional Director for New Zealand, Fiona Nissen, gives her tips on how to get the best out of a remote negotiation setting.
+ArcBlue’s Regional Director for New Zealand, Fiona Nissen, gives her tips for mastering remote negotiations.

 Transcript

-I’m Fiona Nissan, director for ArcBlue, New Zealand.
-For some, the idea of negotiation with a supplier can be daunting.
-The challenge of monitoring progress towards a mutually acceptable agreement, reading the room to look for signals, considering tactics to use, or or identifying when a tactic is being used on you.
-All the while while you’re driving towards obtaining the best value for your organization.
+I’m Fiona Nissen, Director for ArcBlue New Zealand.
+For some, the idea of negotiating with a supplier can be daunting.
+The challenge of monitoring progress towards a mutually acceptable agreement, reading the room to look for signals, considering tactics to use, or or identifying when a tactic is being used on you -all the while while you’re driving towards obtaining the best value for your organisation.
 It’s very daunting.

 Here are my tips on how to get the best from remote negotiations: